Tutorial: a full Backbone.Marionette application

 }();

-So within our code, we’ll be able to call “MyApp.LibraryApp.alert(‘My message’);” and “MyApp.LibraryApp.privateAlert(‘My message’);”.
+So within our code, we’ll be able to call MyApp.LibraryApp.alert('My message'); and MyApp.LibraryApp.privateAlert('My message'); .
 Both will display alerts.
-However, if we call “MyApp.LibraryApp.privateMessage(‘My message’);” we’ll get an error, since it’s essentially a private function that can only be called within LibraryApp.
+However, if we call MyApp.LibraryApp.privateMessage('My message'); we’ll get an error, since it’s essentially a private function that can only be called within LibraryApp.
 Voilà, easy encapsulation!

 Layouts

 Before we get to coding, let’s think about our application.
-If you look at the example, you can see 2 major areas: a search area, and a list of books corresponding to the search criteria.
+If you look at the app, you can see 2 major areas: a search area, and a list of books corresponding to the search criteria.

 To keep these areas manageable (showing views, etc.), while being able to completely remove the sub application and avoid memory leaks, our sub application will be using a Marionette layout.
 Layouts basically work just like the regions we used in the previous tutorial: you define areas within DOM elements, and then show or close views in those areas.